Our RPTU story

 How did you get involved with the Green Office?

 As part of the merger of our two university campuses, the position of Sustainability Officer was created in Landau at the same time as in Kaiserslautern.
-Since then, I have been working closely and in coordination with my colleague Tobias Röhr in Kaiserslautern and the entire sustainability team at RPTU.
-At the same time, we have established a superordinate Green Office at RPTU, which is made up of the previous purely student Green Office in Landau and a newly established Green Office in Kaiserslautern.
+Since then, I have been working closely and in coordination with my colleague Tobias Röhr in Kaiserslautern and the entire Sustainability team at RPTU.
+At the same time, we have established a superordinate Green Office at RPTU, which is made up of the previous purely student Green Office in Landau and a newly founded Green Office in Kaiserslautern.
 This will enable us to promote sustainability projects across all locations and in a synchronized manner in the future.
 Six student assistants from Landau and Kaiserslautern are currently working in various work packages in the Green Office.

 We regularly provide useful information on the topic of sustainability on our website.
 In December, our Green Office newsletter will be available for the first time, through which we will share information about our work as well as highlights on sustainability at RPTU and "World News" on sustainability.
 There will also be useful tips and good-to-know advice on how to act sustainably in everyday life.
 For example, on how to save energy when cooking.
 Our student assistants are involved in all of these areas and contribute their ideas.